astroveny/aws-bootcamp-cruddur-2023/journal/week3.md

 ## AWS Congito JWT Server side
 [Back to top](#Week-3)

 We will configure and enable Amazon Cognito JWT server-side.
 After passing the access token to the backend application, we will install Flask-AWSCognito and configure Cognito within 'app.py'.
-Following that, we will create an additional service in the directory lib 'cognito jwt token.py' to manage and validate access tokens, and finally, we will check the authentication process.
+Following that, we will create an additional service in the directory lib 'cognito_jwt_token.py' to manage and validate access tokens, update `app.py` and finally, we will check the authentication process.

 ### Pass Access Token to The Backend